WebberZone/top-10/readme.txt

 * Deprecated:
 	* `tptn_add_tracker` and `tptn_add_viewed_count` have been deprecated.
 These should no longer be needed with the new tracker option.
+	* wick script in Settings page which was used for fetching category slugs.
+You should now use the category name (prompted automatically).
+Slugs will be automatically converted into names.

 = 2.3.2 =